offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ## Deploy the app

 You are now ready to press the "Deploy app" button.
-Building the application can take a little while, but you will see the interface updating while Offen is being installed for you.
+Building the application can take a little while, but you will see the interface updating while Offen Fair Web Analytics is being installed for you.

 ## Creating an account